 This is a dual purpose pin.
-During Master Reset, the state of the FWFT/ SI input determines whether the device will operate in IDT Standard mode or First Word Fall Through (FWFT) mode.
+During Master Reset, the state of the FWFT/SI input determines whether the device will operate in IDT Standard mode or First Word Fall Through (FWFT) mode.
 If, at the time of Master Reset, FWFT/SI is LOW, then IDT Standard mode will be selected.
-This mode uses the Empty Flag (EF) to indicate whether or not there are any words present in the FIFO memory.
-It also uses the Full Flag function (FF) to indicate whether or not the FIFO memory has any free space for writing.
-In IDT Standard mode, every word read from the FIFO, including the first, must be requested using the Read Enable (REN) and RCLK.
+This mode uses the Empty Flag (\overline{EF}) to indicate whether or not there are any words present in the FIFO memory.
+It also uses the Full Flag function (\overline{FF}) to indicate whether or not the FIFO memory has any free space for writing.

+In IDT Standard mode, every word read from the FIFO, including the first, must be requested using the Read Enable (\overline{REN}) and RCLK.

 If, at the time of Master Reset, FWFT/SI is HIGH, then FWFT mode will be selected.
-This mode uses Output Ready (\overline{OR}) to indicate whether or not there is valid data at the data outputs (Qn).
+This mode uses Output Ready (\overline{OR}) to indicate whether or not there is valid data at the data outputs (On).
 It also uses Input Ready (\overline{IR}) to indicate whether or not the FIFO memory has any free space for writing.
-In the FWFT mode, the first word written to an empty FIFO goes directly to Qn after three RCLK rising edges, $\overline{REN} = LOW$ is not necessary.
-Subsequent words must be accessed using the Read Enable (\overline{REN}) and RCLK.
+In the FWFT mode, the first word written to an empty FIFO goes directly to Qn after three RCLK rising edges, $\overline{REN} = LOW$ is n 0 t necessary.
+Subsequent words must be accessed using the Read Enable ($\overline{\text{REN}}$) and RCLK.

-After Master Reset, FWFT/SI acts as a serial input for loading PAE and PAF offsets into the programmable registers.
+After Master Reset, FWFT/SI acts as a serial input for loading \overline{PAE} and \overline{PAF} offsets into the programmable registers.
 The serial input function can only be used when the serial loading method has been selected during Master Reset.
 Serial programming using the FWFT/SI pin functions the same way in both IDT Standard and FWFT modes.